sdat2/seager19/README.md

 - Their cleverer simple linear model agrees with observations.

-The citation for this article is:
+The citation for this paper is:

 ```
 @article{seager2019strengthening,